vikbert/agile-scrum-certification/SCRUM_fundation.md

 ## Definition of Done
 ### Explain the importance of a good Definition of Done

 The Definition of Done is a concept that contains all the things we should do or consider for every user story.
 The development processes, quality critiera, coding standards, and non-funcitonal features are all parts of the Definition of Done.
-The Definition of Done must be discussed and agreed upon by the Scrum Team at the beginning of the project so that future Increments can releasable.
+The Definition of Done must be discussed and agreed upon by the Scrum Team at the beginning of the project, because of the following importance of a good DoD:

+- A good DoD will minimize the delay of risk
+- A good DoD represents the agility, quality and maturity of the Development Team
+- A good DoD will help with getting feedback and improving the product and processes
+- A good DoD improves the release planning
+- A good DoD gives burn-down charts sense.
+- A good DoD creates the transparency for the stakeholders

 # 3. Scrum Planning and Estimation (22.5%)